riscv-steel/riscv-steel/docs/source/getting-started.md

     We are working to create versions of this guide for other platforms so please let us know which FPGA you use by answering our [poll](https://github.com/riscv-steel/riscv-steel/discussions/10) on GitHub.

-The demo runs a Hello World program on the RISC-V processor in RISC-V Steel and uses the UART interface on the board to send a Hello World message to a computer connected to it.
-It allows you to get RISC-V Steel up and running in just a few steps so you can start working on your project in no time.
+The demo is an instance of RISC-V Steel SoC IP core - `rvsteel_soc.v` - that runs a Hello World program and uses the UART interface on the FPGA board to send a Hello World message to a computer connected to it.

 ## Pre-requisites

-To follow this guide you'll need one of the development boards listed above.
+To follow this guide you'll need one of the FPGA boards listed above.
 Also, make sure you have the following software installed on your machine before you start:

 * **AMD Xilinx Vivado**